Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 There are two ways to work with content using Platformus CMS: using the built-in :ref:`Website extension <platformus.website>` and writing a custom one.
 The first option is suitable when simplicity and speed of development are more important than application performance.
-It works good for website pages, blog categories, posts, and tags etc.
+It works good for website pages, blog categories, posts, tags etc.
 The :ref:`Website extension <platformus.website>` implements the `EAV pattern <https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model>`_
 using the classes and members to describe content, and objects, properties, and relations to store it.
 Writing custom extension is more complex task, but in this case performance and flexibility are maximized.